mattseddon/vscode-dive-bar-theme/README.md

 ### Bracket Pair Colorizer 2

-If you already use the Bracket Pair Colorizer you can match the bracket colors to the rest of this theme:
+If you already use Bracket Pair Colorizer 2 you can match the bracket colors to the rest of this theme:

 ```json